devluxor/full-stack-open/notes/part4/part4_d_token_authentication.md

 Bearer eyJhbGciOiJIUzI1NiIsInR5c2VybmFtZSI6Im1sdXVra2FpIiwiaW
 ```

-The validity of the token is checked with jwt.verify.
-The method also decodes the token, or returns the Object which the token was based on.
+The validity of the token is checked with `jwt.verify`.
+The method also decodes the token, or returns the Object which the token was based on (the `userForToken` we created previously).

 ```js
 const decodedToken = jwt.verify(token, process.env.SECRET)
 ```

-If the token is missing or it is invalid, the exception JsonWebTokenError is raised.
+If the token is missing or it is invalid, the exception `JsonWebTokenError` is raised.
 We need to extend the error handling middleware to take care of this particular case:

 The object decoded from the token contains the username and id fields, which tell the server who made the request.

 If the application has multiple interfaces requiring identification, JWT's validation should be separated into its own middleware.
 An existing library like express-jwt could also be used.

-Problems of Token-based authentication
+## Problems of Token-based authentication

 Token authentication is pretty easy to implement, but it contains one problem.
 Once the API user, eg. a React app gets a token, the API has a blind trust to the token holder.
 What if the access rights of the token holder should be revoked?